MatthewLJensen/racket-interpreter/readme.md

 ```

 ### Built-in Functions
-All of the built in functions are tested in the below test
+All of the built in functions, except for read, are tested in the below test.

 _built_in_functions.track_
 ```